 Instead, service decomposition – aka. relocating systems on a different platform to pay less – implies extending the lifecycle of the legacy system.
 By making it interact with the digital, it becomes scalable and more efficient.

 Acknowledging your options – app modernization 101

-There are several options that must be considered prior to jumping on the app modernization path.
+There are several options that must be considered prior to jump on the app modernization path.
 In general, there are three types of paths one can consider:

-3:- Replatform – an approach that involves relocating from the mainframe to a new infrastructure, cloud-based of physical, without impacting or changing the original code and features.
-Ig, however, minor changes are done to the app’s features or code during the migration process, the process morphes into application ‘replatforming’.
+3:- Replatform – an approach that involves relocating from the mainframe to a new infrastructure, cloud-based or physical, without impacting or changing the original code and features.
+Ig, however, minor changes are done to the app’s features or code during the migration process, the process morphs into application ‘re-platforming’.